maxutility2011/ezLiveStreaming/README.md

 - the hostname and network port of the worker_app.
 - the URL of the job scheduler.
 The worker_app sends heartbeat, reports status of jobs via this URL.
 - the IP address or hostname, and network port of the worker VM on which the worker_app runs.
+- WorkerUdpPortBase: the UDP port base used by the MPEG-TS streams between ffmpeg transcoder and Shaka packager.
+Since ffmpeg and Shaka packager run on the same VM, these ports are for internal use only.

 To build ezKey_server, go to *drm/* and run
 ```